ThinkingBeyond/BeyondQuantum-2026/Arjun Gadi and Elizabeth Quah/README.md

 ### **Noise Modes**

 1. **State-Level Noise (Mode A)**: Apply the noise channel once to each qubit of the final prepared state, without involving gates at all.
-This is what the analytical formulas calculate.
-These analytical formulas can be found in fig12\_analytical.png
+This noise channel aligns with standard theoretical models in literature and serves as an idealised baseline for analysis.

-2. **Gate-Level Noise (Mode B)**: In Qiskit, a noise channel is attached to specific gate operations.
-Every time that gate fires, the error is applied.
+2. **Gate-Level Noise (Mode B)**: In Qiskit, a noise channel is attached to each gate operation.

-While standard analytical models often rely on the effect of noise on the final prepared state of the qubit, this study implements a dual-mode noise characterization.
+While standard analytical models often rely solely on state-level noise, this study implements a dual-mode noise characterization.
 By comparing idealised state-level errors, against instruction-level gate errors, we identify the specific threshold where standard analytical predictions fail to reflect the decoherence reality of NISQ-era hardware.

 ---